 We clearly cannot expect a universal battery of well worked through and updated local housing models that can be calibrated, contrasted and policies consequently based on robust findings.
 Indicators are not models but have a place and I agree they should be combined to provide economic narratives but they have to be at the right scale and require sufficient indicators (though still only a parsimonious number in total) to capture the essence of the market.
 I had a small role in the 1990s World Bank housing indicators programme which was a fascinating attempt to do just this – working at a city/region scale to try to first conceptualise and then apply a small set of clustered indicators that complemented each other and for which the sum told a useful story.
 Later on (2008-11) working with colleagues at the Universities of Manchester and Ulster, we developed a housing and neighbourhood monitor and a user-friendly GIS interface that allowed analysis of local housing markets for the Joseph Rowntree Foundation, very much in the same spirit as the earlier World Bank approach.

 I would suggest, finally, that there are other indicators that need to be included in this small bundle of essential measures of the housing market.
-These would include those in the Economist article, suitably caveated, the aforementioned indicators of mortgage credit tightness (and this would be a macro variable), as well as a standardized measure of transactions volumes.
+These would include those in The Economist article, suitably caveated, the aforementioned indicators of mortgage credit tightness (and this would be a macro variable), as well as a standardised measure of transactions volumes.
 In addition, countries like the UK must have a measure of regional long run supply elasticity, since this is at the heart of our housing market volatility problems.
-Steve Malpezzi at Madison, Wisconsin has also suggested constructing an index of regulatory tightness for land release and planning for housing – a difficult and contentious task but something worth thinking about further for the UK?
+Steve Malpezzi at University of Wisconsin-Madison, has also suggested constructing an index of regulatory tightness for land release and planning for housing – a difficult and contentious task but something worth thinking about further for the UK?